programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-4.md

 For our full dictionary code, see [full dictionary](assets/enablar-lesson-4/red-flag-dict)

+For our blank dictionary, see [blank dictionary]()

 ## Background to Technical Method

 SpaCy is an open-source library for NLP that conveniently operates within Python.
-As Nandini [^23] suggests, spaCy can be an easy-to-use tool, designed for local performance, opposed to heavier workflows requiring greater processing.
-Considering this lesson coincides with human review of licence terms and conditions, we remain concerned with extracting information, and not necessarily the mapping of term frequencies or data visualisation.
-Therefore, spaCy suffices as a low-resource approach, opposed to more advanced NLP models like BERT-based vectorisation.
+As Nandini [^23] suggests, spaCy forms an easy-to-use tool, designed for local performance, opposed to heavier workflows requiring greater processing demands.
+With out  lesson aiming to inform the human review of licence terms and conditions, we are predominantly concerned with extracting information, not necessarily the mapping of term frequencies or data visualisations.
+Therefore, spaCy suffices as a low-resource approach, opposed to more advanced NLP models like BERT-based vectorisation [^23].

 While NLP approaches break text into individual word elements (tokens), spaCy also includes a parser to better understand the structure of agreements.
 We use this parser to reassemble tokens and extract full clauses, helpful for further - specialist - review.

 spaCy - like most NLP tools - handles structured information particularly well, especially if key terms or phrases can be modelled beforehand.
-As explained, we constructed a dictionary of terms relevant to AI license issues and based on our own understanding of such terms and conditions, particularly leveraging Fenlon’s background.
-The Authors remain conscious that using AI-based NLP on AI tool licences could be constructed as simple ‘AI on AI’ research.
+As explained, we began with a constructed dictionary of terms relevant to AI license issues, based on our own understanding of such terms and conditions, particularly leveraging Fenlon’s background.
+The Authors remain conscious that using AI-based NLP on AI tool licences could be construed as simple ‘AI on AI’ research.
 Instead, spaCy is adopted as a critical, tested, and trustworthy workflow.
-As part of this evaluation, our lesson includes a human review of red flags as final decision-making.
-We also remain aware of limitations in fine-tuning models to specific vocabularies.
+As part of our evaluation, this lesson provides you with a human review of red flags as final decision-making.
+However, we also remain aware of limitations in fine-tuning models to specific vocabularies.

 spaCy, being an NLP library, does not retain data and remains fully open-source, essential for University of Birmingham and Buffalo collaboration.